heathbioi/heathbioi.github.io/rnaseq-course.md

 ##### <span style="color:black;">pwd Command
 - When we first open a Unix shell, we are taken to the default directory.
 - If you have downloaded a shell (such as iTerm2, MobaXterm, FileZilla), this location can change depending on where you installed the software.
-- To find out where we are currently located, we can use the `pwd` command:
+- To find out where we are currently located, we can use the `pwd` command.
+- In the example below, the pwd output tells me that I am in my Desktop directory.

 **Input**
 ```